 While I am not a morning person, I am a sunrise person – particularly in cities and towns.
 There’s something magical about the tranquillity of the early morning in places that are usually buzzing with people.
 Whitby is no exception.

 Plus, one of the wonderful things about Whitby is that it faces due north.
-Therefore, during summer months it is one of the few places in the UK where you can watch the sun rise and set over the sea!
+Therefore, during the summer months, it is one of the few places in the UK where you can watch the sun rise and set over the sea!

 There are many beautiful vantage points for watching the sunrise in Whitby.
 Our favourites were at Whitby Abbey, along East Terraces looking back over the town, and on the beach looking back towards the piers.

 If you can’t quite bring yourself to get up for sunrise, then you definitely shouldn’t miss photographing or just watching the sunset in Whitby!